kheller18/seattle-crime-analysis/README.md

 * [numpy](https://numpy.org/install/) - This provides the ability to work with arrays and use different mathematical calculations on arrays.

 * [pandas](https://pandas.pydata.org/docs/) - For the analysis of crowdfunding data.

+## **Installation Guide**
+On the terminal, under the conda dev environment, install the following packages and dependencies before running the crime analysis application